-Metric Points Applicant commits 20% of the total LIHTC units or 11 units total, whichever is lower, to being encumbered by 811 PRA and accept referrals from the Interagency 811 PRA team.
+Metric Points Applicant commits 20% of the total LIHTC units to being encumbered by 811 PRA and accept referrals from the Interagency 811 PRA team.
 5

-The AHFA's rent breakdown includes 20% of the total LIHTC units (rounded up to the nearest whole unit) or 11 total units, whichever is lower, being underwritten at or below 50% AMI or Fair Market Rent (FMR), whichever is lower.
+The AHFA's rent breakdown includes 20% of the total LIHTC units (rounded up to the nearest whole unit) being underwritten at or below 50% AMI or Fair Market Rent (FMR), whichever is lower.